KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 ## Driver Unknown Physical Device Extensions

 Drivers that implement entrypoints which take a `VkPhysicalDevice` as the first parameter *should* support `vk_icdGetPhysicalDeviceProcAddr`.
-This function is added to the Driver Interface Version 4 and allows the loader to distinguish between entrypoints which take `VkDevice` and `VkPhysicalDevice` as the first parameter.
+This function is added to the Loader and Driver Driver Interface Version 4, allowing the loader to distinguish between entrypoints which take `VkDevice` and `VkPhysicalDevice` as the first parameter.
 This allows the loader to properly support entrypoints that are unknown to it gracefully.
+This entry point is not a part of the Vulkan API itself, only a private interface between the loader and drivers.
+Note: Loader and Driver Interface Version 7 makes exporting `vk_icdGetPhysicalDeviceProcAddr` optional.
+Instead, drivers *must* expose it through `vk_icdGetInstanceProcAddr`.

 ```cpp
 PFN_vkVoidFunction